Disneyland Paris: Our Full Review and Best Tips!

 The Disney Sequoia Lodge was just a short 10-minute walk to the park entrance.
 It was very convenient to walk to the park each day, and we didn’t feel like it was too much trouble.

 One of the things that we liked best about this hotel was the fact that there were character meet-and-greets within the hotel.
 Instead of spending an hour to see Mickey Mouse in the park, we were able to take photos with him right in our hotel!
 We also took photos with Goofy and Pluto.
 It appeared that there was a different character every morning.
+It was a great start to the day, and our daughter really enjoyed seeing all of the different characters.

 The hotel also had a pool, which we didn’t use because we spent every minute we could exploring the parks.